 Note that the IIP is not a citizenship-by-investment programme.
 Successful applicants may be eligible to apply for Irish citizenship by naturalisation in the same way and under the same conditions as all other non-Irish nationals.

-Start-up Entrepreneur Programme (STEP)
+Ireland' Entrepreneur Visa: The Start-up Entrepreneur Programme (STEP)

 Citing a need “to do more to tap into the entrepreneurial potential that exists among migrants,” the government of Ireland offers the STEP, which allows a non-EEA national with an innovative business idea and a minimum investment of €50,000 to come and set up a business in Ireland.